 Please take time to discover the Museum.
 Your ongoing financial support is needed to continue this most worthwhile mission of the Church.

 The Museum is a Committee on History responsibility operated through a sub-committee: the National Presbyterian Museum Advisory Committee.
-Current members include: Rev. Angus Sutherland (Chair); Al Clarkson; Rev. Duncan Jeffrey; Ian Mason; Kim Arnold (ex-officio, Archivist, The Presbyterian Church in Canada); Barbara Nawratil (ex-officio, Senior Administrator and Assistant to the Chief Financial Officer and Treasurer); Marilyn Repchuck (ex-officio, Convener of the General Assembly Committee on History); Rev. Dr. Maureen Walter (ex-officio, minister of the host church, St. John’s Presbyterian); Rev. Dr. Tom Hamilton (corresponding member).
+Current members include: Rev. Angus Sutherland (Chair); Rev. Duncan Jeffrey; Ian Mason; Marilyn Repchuck; Kim Arnold (ex-officio, Archivist, The Presbyterian Church in Canada); Diana Veenstra (ex-officio, Senior Administrator and Assistant to the Chief Financial Officer and Treasurer); Rev. Geoff Ross (ex-officio, Convener of the General Assembly Committee on History); Rev. Dr. Maureen Walter (ex-officio, minister of the host church, St. John’s Presbyterian).